 We could talk about it in terms of the balance of hormones (stress vs. rest hormones) or the balance of the rest and GO (parasympathetic and sympathetic) nervous systems, but I think it works well to just consider: Management of Energy.

 Energy Management.
-Are you spending the day stimulated by work, news, text messages, social media, hitting the hot yoga class, grabbing a mug of coffee, going for a run, taking phone calls and etcetera?
-Are you doing things like going for a walk, quiet reading, settling yoga, gardening, and etcetera to nourish the stores of subtle energy?
-Are you balanced or are you constantly tapping into reserves to “get through”?
+Are you spending the day stimulated by work, news, text messages, social media, hitting the hot yoga class, grabbing a mug of coffee, going for a run, taking phone calls…?
+These are all go-go-go stimulating things.
+Are you doing things (like going for a walk, quiet reading, settling yoga, gardening, etc) to nourish the stores of subtle energy or are you constantly tapping into reserves to “get through”?

-Do you eat at regular times so that you have the energy for all the tasks to be done throughout the day or are you grabbing “get by” snacks and constantly tapping into reserves to “get through”?
+Did you eat at regular times so that you had the energy for all the tasks to be done throughout the day or are you grabbing snacks and constantly tapping into reserves to “get through”?

 The key questions are: are you constantly tapping into reserves to “get through”?
-Are you eating well to really fill those reserves or snacking to “get by”?
-Are you practicing still/quiet practices to refill those reserves?
+Are you eating well to really fill those reserves or snacking to “get through”?
+Are you practicing still/quiet practices to fill those reserves?
 The reserves we are borrowing from do have to eventually be paid back…one way or another.
 And disrupted sleep is a warning sign that the balance of energy is off…

 Take a moment to reflect on those above questions in your own life.
-Maybe even jot down where you expend your energy through the day and where you (for real) replenish your depleted energy.
+Maybe even jot down (left side of a paper) where you expend your energy through the day and (right side) where you (for real) replenish your depleted energy.
 What is the balance of energy in your life?

-Hint: if it’s using a glass of wine or watching TV or scrolling social media to “wind down”, that’s not replenishing the reserves.
+Hint: if it’s using a glass of wine to “wind down” or watching TV or scrolling to “wind down”, that’s not replenishing the reserves.
 It’s probably not even getting you back to “neutral”.
 Likely, it’s stimulating and disrupting sleep patterns even more.